volta-cli/rfcs/text/0000-toolchain.md

 Users may already be familiar with shims, since these are commonly used by other version managers.

-## Primitive: Platforms
+## Primitive: Engines

-A **platform spec** is a complete description of a version of the Node platform:
+An **engine spec** is a complete description of a version of the Node platform:

 - An exact version of the Node runtime.
 - An optional exact version of npm.
 - An optional exact version of Yarn.

-A **platform image** is an immutable instantiation of a platform spec on disk.
-It can be thought of analogously to a container image, but for the Node platform as opposed to an operating system.
+An **engine image**, or **engine**, is an immutable instantiation of an engine spec on disk.
+(The name "image" is meant as an analogy to a container image, but for a snapshot of the Node platform as opposed to a snapshot of an operating system.)

+Users may already be familiar with the "engine" concept because of the `"engines"` key of `package.json`.

 # Details
 [details]: #details

-## Toolchain

-A toolchain is a pair of a platform image and a set of pinned package binaries.

-## Platform specs
+## Engine specs

 In the manifest, an omitted npm version defaults to the version bundled with the specified Node runtime.
 An omitted Yarn version defaults to Yarn being unavailable, meaning that invoking `yarn` will produce an error.
-Both of these can be explicitly set to `null`, which means the specified tool is unavailable.
+Both of these can be explicitly set to `null`, which means the specified tool is unavailable, i.e., the shim fails with an error when executed.

-## Platform images
+## Engine images

-The definition of a platform image is a pair consisting of a Node version and a Yarn version.
+An engine image is an installation on disk of a specific version of the Node runtime, a specific version of npm (or none), and a specific version of Yarn (or none).

-A Node version is a pair consisting of an exact Node runtime version, and either an exact npm version or `null`.

-A Yarn version is either an exact Yarn version or `null`.
+The _intention_ of Notion is for an image never to be modified.
+In particular, all commands that modify the state of an engine—e.g. `npm install --global` or `yarn global add`—should fail with an error when invoked through Notion shims.
+This behavior can be disabled with the environment variable `NOTION_UNSAFE_GLOBAL`.
+The name is meant to indicate to the user that they are "voiding their warranty" and responsible for any violations of the expectation of immutability.

-## Pinning
+## Pinning a project

-The `"platform"` section of `package.json` selects the platform image associated with a package. (**Note:** This is a change from earlier versions of Notion, which used the key `"toolchain"`, since the toolchain consists of _both_ the platform image _and_ the pinned package binaries -- see above.)
+The `"toolchain"` section of `package.json` selects the engine image associated with a package.

-Users can pin the platform by manually editing the `package.json` `"platform"` section or via [`notion pin`](https://github.com/notion-cli/rfcs/pull/24).
+Users can pin the engine by manually editing the `package.json` `"toolchain"` section or via [`notion pin`](https://github.com/notion-cli/rfcs/pull/24).

+When the `node` shim or a package manager shim is executed from within a pinned project, the shim delegates to the version of that tool from the project's pinned engine.

+## Default engine

+Every package binary in the toolchain has a **default engine** associated with it.

+When a package binary is executed outside of a Node project, or from a Node project that _does not_ have that package as a direct dependency, the package binary is run using its default engine.

+When a package binary is executed from a Node project that _does_ have the package as a direct dependency but _does not_ have a pinned engine, the user's installed engine is used.
+If the user does not have an installed engine, the shim fails with an error indicating that no engine was selected.

 ## Installation

 The `notion install` command installs a tool to the user's toolchain.

+### Installing an engine

+The `notion install node` subcommand installs the user's engine.
 When installing a version of the Node runtime, Notion also installs the default version of npm bundled with that verison of Node.
 This can be overridden with a subsequent `notion install npm` command.

+### Installing a package binary

-When installing a package binary to the user toolchain, Notion checks the package for a `"platform"` key to pin the user tool to a specific platform image.
-If there is no `"platform"` key in the package manifest, it defaults to the current platform image configured in the user toolchain.
-If there is no current platform image, `notion install` fails with an error message suggesting the user choose at least a Node runtime version.
+When installing a package binary, Notion checks the package for the standard [`"engines"`](https://docs.npmjs.com/files/package.json#engines) key to select the latest engine version compatible with the package and pins the tool's default engine to that engine version.
+If there is no `"engines"` key in the package manifest, it defaults to the user's current engine.
+If the user has no current engine, `notion install` fails with an error message suggesting the user choose at least a Node runtime version.

-### Overriding the associated platform
+### Overriding the associated engine

 When used for a package tool, `notion install` accepts an optional `--node` parameter for overriding the package's specified platform version: